evelynmitchell/shouldersOfGiants.rs/docs/lessons.md

 Day 1 - 2024-04-08 through 693bc1b
     - The lesson from the config copy error is that it is easier to create something in the correct place than to try to move it around.
     - I need to spend a bit more time with the Rust book (https://rust-book.cs.brown.edu/experiment-intro.html) to understand the error which is of the form of the config copy error.

+Day 4
+Phind is pretty good at Rust.

+Rust has some elegant patterns for initializin structs and handling the happy path and the error path.